Randers FC: First years and Cup success

 In the first season as a newly created club, Randers ended in fourth place in the Viasat Sport Division with 51 points.
 The captain of the Denmark national team which won UEFA Euro 1992, Lars Olsen, was coach of the team.
 The following year, the team ended in second place with 66 points and was promoted to the country's best league, the SAS Liga.

 With only 24 points in 2004–05 season in the SAS Liga, Randers finished in last place.
 In the 2005–06 season, however, Randers redeemed itself, securing promotion back to the SAS League with 61 points while also winning the Danish Cup with a 1–0 victory over Esbjerg in the final at Parken Stadium on 11 May 2006.
 Randers was the first team since 1974 who managed to win the Danish Cup although playing in the second-highest league in Denmark.

 In mid-2005, the club brought in former Denmark national team midfielder Stig Tøfting on a free transfer, after AGF, his childhood-club, refused to let him play (even for free) due to his violent background with several sentences.

 Tøfting was appointed Assistant Coach in November 2006.

 In the 2006–07 season, Randers finished in eighth place with 38 points, as well as participation in the UEFA Cup the season before, where the club met ÍA of Iceland, FBK Kaunas of Lithuania and major club Fenerbahçe from Turkey.

 Before the start of the 2007–08 season, Randers signed former England national team player Colin Todd as its new manager.
 Randers started the season in great fashion, winning its first four matches (most notably a 5–0 win against Aalborg BK).

 In the second half of the 2007–08 season, Randers continued to improve in the Danish league.
 With new signings Marc Nygaard and Søren Berg, expectations grew as the season progressed, and Randers ultimately finished in sixth place following a 2–1 win against Brøndby IF in the final matchday of the season.

 The 2008–09 season started in promising fashion for the club, recording a 3–1 win against the local rivals AGF.
 Randers continued its solid start with a 1–1 a draw with Copenhagen.
 In the third round, Randers was to play Brøndby away; the club had never defeated Brøndby away before.
-Randers won 0–3 following goals from Carsten Fredgaard, Bedi Buval and Tidiane Sane.
+Randers won 0–3 following goals from Carsten Fredgaard, Bédi Buval and Tidiane Sane.
 After the five first rounds, Randers was still undefeated, though at the winter break Randers was placed mid-table.